20461 Dioretsa: Naming

-The minor planet's name "Dioretsa" is the word "asteroid" spelled backwards, and is the first numbered of currently 136 known (see Data Base Search of the Minor Planet Center) minor planets with a retrograde motion in the Solar System.
+The minor planet's name "Dioretsa" is the word "asteroid" spelled backwards (an anadrome), and is the first numbered of currently 136 known (see Data Base Search of the Minor Planet Center) minor planets with a retrograde motion in the Solar System.
 The approved naming citation was published by the Minor Planet Center on 1 May 2003 (M.P.C.
 48396).

 Physical characteristics

 According to observations made with the 10-meter Keck Telescope, Dioretsa measures 14 kilometers in diameter and its surface has a low albedo of 0.03.
 It has an absolute magnitude of 13.8.
-As of 2018, Dioretsas spectral type as well as its rotation period and shape remain unknown.
+As of 2018, Dioretsa's spectral type as well as its rotation period and shape remain unknown.